jsanz/gh-pages-minima-starter/_posts/2020-05-17-confluences.md

 ```

 ### 🔴 Confluences

+In order to get the coordinates of the intersections I created lists of latitudes and longitudes, and then permute them to get all different possibilities.

 ```python
 lats = [lat for lat in range(-90, 100, 10)] # A 10 degree step was set to sample the research